 Here’s the thing: I am a mother to a young child.
 Like all moms, I have 3,000 lists going in my head at once.
-I make sure that when we all get out of the house, it’s with teeth brushed, underwear on, flies up.
+I make sure that when we leave the house, it’s with teeth brushed, underwear on, flies up.
 I make sure that the sitter is booked, that the clothes are clean, that playdates are arranged, that doctor’s appointments are scheduled, that we have milk and eggs and Cheerios, that camp registration is paid.
-Oh, and did I mention that I also have a job outside of all this?
+Oh, and did I mention that I also have a job outside of this?

-What I want more than anything this Mother’s Day — the one day of the year that I am apparently entitled to ask for exactly what I want from my family — is none of this.
+So what I want more than anything this Mother’s Day — the one day of the year that I am apparently entitled to ask for exactly what I want from my family — is none of this.
 Not a single G**damn task.

 Who’s going to clean up the mess she left in the kitchen??
 (Me.)

-Look, I’m not saying I want to sleep in and wake up to an empty house and not see my family until sundown (although, come to think of it, that sounds delightful), but I do want the bulk of my day to be about filling myself up in ways that will help me be a saner, calmer, happier me — and therefore, a better mother.
+Look, I’m not saying I want to sleep in and wake up to an empty house and not see my family until sundown, although, come to think of it, that sounds delightful.
+But I do want the bulk of my day to be about filling myself up in ways that will help me be a saner, calmer, happier me — and therefore, a better mother.

 I learned this on my very first Mother’s Day when my daughter was 10 months old.
-I’d been on a year-long maternity leave, spending almost 24/7 with her, and was depleted.
+I’d been on a year-long maternity leave, spending almost 24/7 with her, and I was depleted.
 I decided that what I really wanted that day was a morning to myself in our apartment.
 My husband took her out — to the museum?
 To the park?
-I didn’t even know! — and I stayed in my pajamas, made myself pancakes, and ate them under the covers watching “Enough Said.”
+I have no idea — and I stayed in my pajamas, made myself pancakes, and ate them under the covers watching “Enough Said.”
 I am quite sure that I cried at the glory of watching a movie at 10am without a single interruption, and am also quite sure that I said (aloud), This is the greatest thing I’ve ever done.

-Last year I went out for afternoon drinks with girlfriends.
+One year I went out for afternoon drinks with girlfriends.
 Another year a few of us went on a shopping spree.
 Once we went to a Korean spa.
 The activity isn’t important.
 The key thing that I am looking for as I celebrate Mother’s Day is to feel unshackled in every which way.
 Is this cruel to say?
 Do I think of motherhood as a shackling of sorts?